 We’ve stayed at a number of hotels where we are absolutely bombarded by the hotel management to leave positive reviews for them.
 We had a restaurant offer to complete the TripAdvisor review for us.
-On our recent trip to California, a restaurant offered us a complimentary glass of wine for completing a TripAdvisor review.
-And one hotel in Germany went so far as to set up a computer terminal right at the front desk where if you completed the review under the watchful eye of management, you’d receive a 5% discount.
+On our recent trip to San Francisco, California, a restaurant offered us a complimentary glass of wine for completing a TripAdvisor review.
+And one hotel in Munich, Germany went so far as to set up a computer terminal right at the front desk where if you completed the review under the watchful eye of management, you’d receive a 5% discount.

 5) But the biggest problem is that TripAdvisor is a democracy.

 Every vote on TripAdvisor counts equally.
-This may come off as elitist, but this is the incentive that drives fake reviewers.
+This may come off as elitist, but this is the core incentive that drives fake reviewers.
 If TripAdvisor employed, compensated, or otherwise partnered with professional or semi-professional reviewers, much of this could be avoided.
 To be relevant in the future, TripAdvisor needs to drive quality, not quantity.

 6) Negative reviews may be deleted without reason.

 There have been numerous reports of negative reviews being deleted, especially if a business is a TripAdvisor advertiser or engages in pay-per-click marketing campaigns with the company.
-This leads consumers to unnatural and unrealistic opinion of a property through a process of selective omission.
+This leads consumers to an unnatural and unrealistic opinion of a property through a process of selective omission.
 Furthermore, legit warnings of unsafe properties where rapes and deaths have occurred are also deleted by the company.